juliendenize/eztorch/docs/source/contributions/comedian.md

-# COMEDIAN for Action Spotting
+# COMEDIAN for Action Spotting (arXiv 2023)

 ## Introduction

-This repository contains the  official [Pytorch](https://pytorch.org/) implementation of [COMEDIAN: Self-Supervised Learning and Knowledge Distillation for Action Spotting using Transformers](https://juliendenize.github.io/eztorch/contributions/comedian.html).
+This repository contains the  official [Pytorch](https://pytorch.org/) implementation of [COMEDIAN: Self-Supervised Learning and Knowledge Distillation for Action Spotting using Transformers](https://arxiv.org/abs/2309.01270) preprinted on **arXiv**.

 COMEDIAN is composed of three steps:
-1. Pretraining via a self-supervised loss the spatial transformer.
+1. Pretraining via a self-supervised loss of the spatial transformer.
-2. Pretraining via a knowledge distillation loss the spatial and temporal transformers.
+2. Pretraining via a knowledge distillation loss of the spatial and temporal transformers.
 3. Fine-tuning to the action spotting task.

 In next sections, we provide the code for all these steps for ViViT Tiny.
 All experiments can be launched on 2 A100-80G GPUs.

 ## Data preparation

-Data preparation details is available [here](../get_started/prepare_data.md).
+Data preparation details are available [here](../get_started/prepare_data.md).

 ## Main results

-Results obtained several architectures.
+Results obtained from several architectures.
 We provide the associated checkpoints.

 <table>
 <thead>